The issue: Remote Desktop can’t find the computer. This might means that...

-How to fix Remote Desktop Can’t find the computer
+Fix Remote Desktop can't find the computer with 6 tested ways

-Solution 1.
-Check whether you have input the right computer name
+Way 1.
+Check whether you have input the right name of the host computer

 Step 2.
-Input "ipconfig" and type Enter.
-Then, you can see the IP address of the computer.
+Input ipconfig and type Enter.
+Then, you can see the IP address of the host computer.

-As mentioned above, Remote Desktop unable to find computer can be caused by DNS cache.
-Thus, you can flush the local DNS cache to see whether it is fixed.
+As mentioned above, Remote Desktop can't find the remote computer can be caused by DNS cache.
+Flush the local DNS cache to see whether it is fixed.

-Fix 4.
-Manually add entry for RDP server to the host file
+Way 4.
+Manually add an entry for RDP server to the host file

 If the local host file has no RDP entry, you can manually add it to fix the issue.
 Look at how to perform the task: